-Assigning or licensing IP abroad means you are transferring or allowing someone else to use your IP rights for their business or trade.
-However as IP rights are territorial, it means that the person who is going to use the IP rights abroad will not be protected from infringing parties in that country.
-The same rule applies when UK nationals or residents receive an assignment or licence of IP from an international or overseas business; you will not be protected unless it is registered in the UK.
+Assigning or licensing IP abroad means you are transferring ownership of or allowing someone else to use your IP rights for their business or trade.
+However as IP rights are territorial, if you transfer or licence IP rights to someone who is going to use the IP rights abroad, they will not be protected from infringing other parties' IP rights in that country.
+The same rule applies when UK nationals or residents receive an assignment or licence of IP from an international or overseas business; you will not be protected unless the IP is registered in the UK.

-The only exception to this is if it is a copyrighted work and it falls under one of the treaties or conventions, where it will receive automatic protection.
+The only exception to this is if it is a copyrighted work and it falls under one of the treaties or conventions, in which case it will receive automatic protection.

 UK overseas intellectual property attaché network

-If you're thinking of doing business in South East Asia, China, Brazil or India, there is free help and advice available through the IPO's IP attaché network.
-They work with local UK businesses and individuals and are based in their representative countries.
-Their services are free and you can find their contact details on the Government website.
+If you're thinking of doing business in South East Asia, China, Latin America, North America, the Gulf States, or India, there is free help and advice available through the IPO's IP attaché network.
+They work with UK businesses and individuals and help them with local IP matters (eg in one of these international locations) and are based in their representative countries.
+Their services are free and you can find their contact details on the Government’s website.